 Last year in the U.S., 53,000 individual applicants submitted over 900,000 separate applications, for an average of 17 applications per student.
 Only 40% of American applicants were eventually accepted by at least one medical school on their list, leaving 60% of American students on the outside looking in.

-In Canada, the situation is even more challenging.
+In Canada, the medical university situation is even more challenging.
 Last year, a full 80% of its 14,000 medical school applicants were rejected.
 Overall, the numbers don’t paint a pretty picture for Canadians interested in becoming a doctor.
-Not unless they are willing to consider an international medical school as an option.
+Not unless they are willing to consider medical schools in other countries as an option.

 Medical School Abroad: A Great Potential Option

-If you’re one of the many US or Canadian students passionate about studying medicine, it’s important to have a plan if you find yourself rejected from the United States or Canadian medical schools you apply to.
+If you’re one of the many US or Canadian students passionate about studying medicine, it’s important to have a plan if you find yourself rejected from the many medical schools you apply to.

-However, to create a plan, you need to think a little bit more deeply about your longer-term plans, what you want to achieve with your medical degree, and where you want to practice medicine in the future.
+However, to create a plan, you need to think a little bit more deeply about your longer-term plans, what you want to achieve with your medical degree, and where you want to establish your medical career in the future.

-For example, if you want to work in Canada or the United States after you study abroad, you need to do your research and make sure that the foreign school or university you attend is properly accredited.
+For example, if you want to work in Canada or the United States after completing medical studies abroad, you need to do your research and make sure that the foreign school or university you attend is properly accredited.
 It’s important to do this so that you can be granted permission to work in the geographical area you plan on living after graduation, and will save you the time it takes jumping through bureaucratic hoops to gain official certification.